 Why are worker-owned businesses often so successful?
 Because understanding and having a real stake in the business changes how staff engage with their daily work.
-When workers have a personal financial stake in the success of their company and understand how their job fits into a larger picture, tasks and responsibilities can become more meaningful.
-Workers go about their daily routines as if the owner were watching- because they are the owner!
+Many child care workers are passionate about caring for children and helping them learn and grow.
+But, the business of child care also involves many unpleasant, boring, and hard tasks: engaging with challenging parents, keeping the center tidy and inviting, and hours of paperwork.
+When workers have a personal financial stake in the success of the center and understand how their job fits into this larger picture, these tasks can become more meaningful.
+Workers go about their daily routines as if the owner were watching - because they are the owner!
 Furthermore, with the insight of both a worker and an owner, staff often come up with new and better ways to do things and these improvements can make a meaningful difference in profitability.

-As an added advantage, on average, worker-owned firms also have half the employee turnover of conventional firms, saving thousands of dollars per year on hiring costs.
+As an added advantage, on average worker-owned firms also have half the employee turnover of conventional firms, saving thousands a year on hiring costs.